-- Ocular symptoms (e.g., degree of pain, redness, discharge, blurred vision, photophobia, duration of symptoms, circumstances surrounding the onset of symptoms) - Contact lens history (e.g., wearing schedule, overnight wear, type of contact lenses, contact lens solution, contact lens hygiene protocol, tapwater rinse of contact lenses, swimming, using a hot tub, or showering while wearing contact lenses, method of purchase, such as over the internet, and decorative contact lens use) - Review of other ocular history, including risk factors such as herpes simplex virus keratitis, varicella zoster virus keratitis, previous bacterial keratitis, trauma, dry eye, and previous ocular surgery, including refractive and facial (including laser cosmetic) surgery - Review of other medical problems, including immune status, systemic medications, and history of MRSA - Current and recently used ocular medications - Medication allergies
+- Ocular symptoms (e.g., degree of pain, redness, discharge, blurred vision, photophobia, duration of symptoms, circumstances surrounding the onset of symptoms) - Contact lens history (e.g., wearing schedule, overnight wear, type of contact lenses, contact lens solution, homemade saline, contact lens hygiene protocol, tap-water rinse of contact lenses, swimming, using a hot tub, or showering while wearing contact lenses, method of purchase, such as over the Internet, and decorative contact lens use) - Review of other ocular history, including risk factors such as herpes simplex virus keratitis, varicella zoster virus keratitis, previous bacterial keratitis, trauma, dry eye, recurrent corneal erosion, and previous ocular surgery, including refractive and facial (including laser cosmetic and blepharoplasty) surgery - Review of other medical problems, including immune status, rosacea, atopy, diabetes, systemic medications, and history of methicillin-resistant Staphylococcus aureus or other multidrug-resistant infection - Current and recently used ocular and systemic medications - Medication allergies

 - Visual acuity

-- General appearance of patient, including skin conditions
+- General appearance of patient, including skin conditions, hands, and overall hygiene

-- Facial examination
+- Facial examination (rosacea, herpes zoster)

-- Globe position
+- · Globe position

-- Eyelids and eyelid closure
+- · Eyelids and eyelid closure

-- Conjunctiva
+- Conjunctiva (injection, chemosis)

 - Nasolacrimal apparatus

-- Corneal sensation
+- Corneal sensation if appropriate

 - Slit-lamp biomicroscopy

-- Eyelid margins
+- Evelid

 - Conjunctiva

 - Sclera

 - Cornea

-- Anterior chamber for depth and the presence of inflammation, including cell and flare, hypopyon, fibrin, hyphema
+- Anterior chamber for depth and the presence of inflammation, including cell and flare, fibrin, hyphema, and hypopyon

-- Anterior vitreous for the presence of inflammation
+- Anterior vitreous for depth and the presence of inflammation

 - Contralateral eye for clues to etiology as well as possible similar underlying pathology

-- Manage majority of community-acquired cases with empiric therapy and without smears or cultures - Indications for smears and cultures: - Corneal infiltrate that is central, large, and/or associated with significant stromal involvement

-- Chronic or unresponsive to broad spectrum antibiotic therapy - History of corneal surgeries - Atypical clinical features suggestive of fungal, amœbic, or mycobacterial keratitis - Infiltrates are in multiple locations on the cornea - The hypopyon that occurs in eyes with bacterial keratitis is usually sterile, and aqueous or vitreous taps should not be performed unless there is a high suspicion of microbial endophthalmitis, such as following an intraocular surgery, perforating trauma, or sepsis - Corneal scrapings for culture should be inoculated directly onto appropriate culture media to maximize culture yield.
+- Manage majority of community-acquired cases with empiric therapy and without smears or cultures - · Indications for smears and cultures: - Corneal infiltrate that is central, large, and/or associated with significant stromal involvement or melting - ≥1+ cells in anterior chamber - History of corneal surgery - Atypical clinical features suggestive of fungal, amæbic, or mycobacterial keratitis - Multiple corneal infiltrates - The hypopyon that occurs in eyes with bacterial keratitis is usually sterile, and aqueous or vitreous taps should not be performed unless there is a high suspicion of microbial endophthalmitis, such as following an intraocular surgery, perforating trauma, or sepsis - Corneal scrapings for culture should be inoculated directly onto appropriate culture media to maximize culture yield.
 If this is not feasible, place specimens in transport media.
 In either case, immediately incubate cultures or take promptly to the laboratory.

-- Topical antibiotic eye drops are capable of achieving high tissue levels, a preferred method of treatment in most cases - Single-drug therapy using a fluoroquinolone is as effective as combination therapy utilitizing fortified antibiotics.
-(I+, GQ, SR) There is no difference found in corneal perforation rates across classes of topical antibiotics.
-(I+, GQ, SR) - Topical corticosteroid therapy may have a beneficial role, but much of the literature has not shown a difference in clinical outcome (I+, GQ, SR) - Subconjunctival antibiotics may be helpful where there is imminent scleral spread or perforation or where adherence is questionable - For central or severe keratitis (e.g., deep stromal involvement or an infiltrate larger than 2 mm with extensive suppuration), use a loading dose (e.g., every 5 to 15 minutes), followed by frequent applications (e.g., every hour is recommended.)
-Severe cases should be followed daily initially, at least until stable or improvement is confirmed. - Systemic therapy may be useful in cases of scleral or intraocular extension of infection of systemic infection such as gonorrhea - For patients treated with ocular topical corticosteroids at time of presentation of suspected bacterial keratitis, reduce or eliminate corticosteroids until infection has been controlled - When the corneal infiltrate compromises the visual axis, may add topical corticosteroid therapy following at least 2 to 3 days of progressive improvement with treatment with topical antibiotics typically after pathogen identification - Examine patients within 1 to 2 days after initiation of topical corticosteroid therapy and monitor intraocular pressure - In general, modify the initial regimen if there is lack of improvement or stabilization within 48 hours
+- Topical antibiotic eye drops are capable of achieving high tissue levels, a preferred method of treatment in most cases - Single-drug therapy using a fluoroquinolone is as effective as combination therapy utilizing fortified antibiotics.
+Fortified topical antibiotics to be considered for large and/or visually significant corneal infiltrates, especially if hypopyon is present.
+Combination fortified-antibiotic therapy is an alternative, especially for severe infection and eyes unresponsive to initial treatment.
+There is no difference found in corneal perforation rates across classes of topical antibiotics. - Topical corticosteroid therapy may have a beneficial role, but much of the literature has not shown a difference in clinical outcome - Subconjunctival antibiotics may be helpful where adherence is questionable or there is a delay in obtaining fortified antibiotics - For central or severe keratitis (e.g., deep stromal involvement or an infiltrate larger than 2 mm with extensive suppuration), use a loading dose (e.g., every 5 to 15 minutes), followed by frequent applications (e.g., every hour is recommended.)
+Severe cases should be followed daily initially, at least until stable or improvement is confirmed.